rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

             - c# gets features from swift to keep up
           - impressed by how well Apple is running an open-source project, compared to his personal experience at Microsoft

+  - x/Luxe
+    - **STATUS: 10/24, still under HEAVY development, not near v1**
+      - **ERROR: memory leaks in the game and lsp. game editor far from complete.**
+        - a simple game starts at 200mb and quickly balloons to 500mb
+        - on debug mode, it starts at 500mb, and adding a few sprites will slow it down to a crawl
+      - unfortunately, because of this, jblow's engine will actually be done by the time this reaches v1, and very likely won't be nearly as thorough as jblow's work, nor will it have the luxuries of a game-specific language. until then, it's best to choose one of engines in the main list, some of which are 10-20 years stable.
+    - 2d/3d, C/C++?/Wren, really well-designed/architected stuff by the snowkit collective’s ruby0x1 (a beautiful soul), but stuck in closed-beta for a long long time (~10 years??), just as the original one was much loved for it’s design.
+Unlike Haxe/FlashPunk and Haxe/Flixel, it contains an ECS system similar to Godot, which is tightly-coupled with it's optional game editor, allowing you to choose the way you want to make a game: with or without an editor Also, it's more modular.
+Luxe provides core classes for sprite, audio, transform, scene, etc., and a simple 2d collision system is provided through a module.
+      - camera, scene, etc. are all there... overall **it's a very complete engine, on the level of Godot, but more modular, yet still quite heavy...**
+    - **wren, though pretty, is simple, bare, no advanced features nor any dynamic magic. mruby and haxe are both far superior to that regard. it's a tough trade-off. things like named parameters, writing imports for every built-in class/component you want to use, and it's inability to hide the framework (maybe by design..), make it feel much heavier than dragonruby and ceramic.., though the ECS is indeed optional..** maybe i just needed to try it without the ECS, but then, i wouldn't be able to use the editor.. :/
+      - **in this regard, haxe and ruby both have meta-programming that make it easier to expose values to be fine-tuned.. no ECS is needed.**
+    - **it provides various common ways of game development, thus avoiding any constraints: with ECS, with ECS and game editor, and without; and then, even further, provides common modules**
+    - it provides functions for 2d, though, it's still 3d, and you'd have to do things like world vs local coordinates (maybe a component level thing..?)